nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 See the official `Fast Pair Model Registration`_ documentation for information on how to register the device and obtain the Model ID and Anti-Spoofing Public/Private Key pair.
 Alternatively, you can use the debug Model ID and Anti-Spoofing Public/Private Key pair obtained by Nordic Semiconductor for the development purposes.
-See the :ref:`peripheral_fast_pair` sample and the :ref:`nrf_desktop` for details about the debug Fast Pair Providers registered by Nordic.
+See the :ref:`fast_pair_input_device` sample and the :ref:`nrf_desktop` for details about the debug Fast Pair Providers registered by Nordic.

 Provisioning registration data onto device
 ==========================================